Myrdincx/old-website/content/projects/Eldiad/index.md

 ## WIP?

 In case I do ever pick this project back up, I would like to add the following features:
-- **Lore:** Adding a reason as for why there are long vowels (transition from Andetísian and Eldiad)
+- **Lore:** Adding a reason as for why there are long vowels (transition from Andetísian and Eldiad).
 - **Vocabulary:** Adding more words to the conlang, making it possible to form proper sentences.
 - **Grammar:** Adding more types of tenses, in order to form different types of sentences.
 - **Documentation:** Making a proper documentation with all of the above included.